 Hidden - When set to 'True', it hides the parameters while scheduling the tasks.
 The user prompt to enter a value is hidden and instead a default value, which you need to set, is passed.
 Please note that if you hide the parameter and do not provide a default value, the dashboard will not run.

 Multiline - When set to 'True', it allows multi-line values in a parameter.
 Note that this property is only available for 'String' data type.

 Click the Document Settings tab on top of the designer and go to the Dashboard Parameters property.

 Click Show Items and then select Add Item.
 You can now add a new dashboard parameter.

 In the Parameter Setting dialog, specify the name for the dashboard parameter in the Name property.

-Set the Prompt property to some text you want to to see on the user interface to request information from the user.
-By default, this is the same as the Name property.
+Set the Prompt property to some text that you want to display on the user interface to request an input.
+By default, this is same as the Name property.

 Choose a suitable data type for the parameter from the list, such as String, Integer, Bool, etc. which must match the data type of the attribute that it filters.
 For example, set the Data Type property to 'String' if you want to apply a filter on a data attribute of type String.

 Choose the type for the parameter, that is, MultiValue, Hidden, or Multiline and select the corresponding checkbox to it.

 Specify the default value(s) for the dashboard parameter in the Default Values tab of the dialog.
 You can provide static values, user context values, organization context values, and dataset values as the default values.